robertabarton/parent-trail/README.md

 1.1b Minor fixes from initial release

-1.1c Backwards compatibility extended back to 5.1.4 and 18.1
+1.1c Compatibility extended back to 5.1.4 and 18.1

 # Known issues
 - Page down and up buttons not yet processed by popup dialog if search field has focus